django-cms/django-cms/docs/topics/permissions.rst

 .. _important:

-    Even though a user may have *Can edit* permissions on a page, that does not give them permissions to add or change plugins *within* that page.
+    Even though a user may have *Can edit* permissions on a page, that doesn't give them permissions to add or change plugins *within* that page.
 In order to be able to add/change/delete plugins on any page, you will need to go through :ref:`the standard Django permissions <key-user-permissions>` to provide users with the actions they can perform, for